Karl R. Free: Early years

 Free was born in Scott County, Iowa, in 1903, the second of the five children of mail carrier Henry Rudolph Free and his wife Anna (Eckhardt).
 He completed four years of high school, graduating from Davenport High in 1921.

 In 1923, Free won a scholarship to study at the Art Students League of New York.
 His teachers included Allen Tucker, Joseph Pennell, Boardman Robinson, and Kenneth Hayes Miller.
-A newspaper art critic visited Pennell’s class in spring 1924 and reported that "Karl Free, in a delicately drawn composition, amusingly caricatures palm trees."
+A newspaper art critic visited Pennell's class in spring 1924 and reported that "Karl Free, in a delicately drawn composition, amusingly caricatures palm trees."

 Free was positively reviewed in a New York Evening Post article about the 1925 Whitney Studio show.
 In 1927, he had a painting listed for $150 in a Whitney catalog; the highest priced painting in the catalog was $3,500 for a picture by John Sloan, one of the leaders of the Ashcan School.
 (This may have been the 12th annual Whitney Studio show.)
 In 1928, he sold a painting, Landscape with Ponies, for $150, less commission of 20 to 25 percent, at a Whitney Studio Club show hosted by the Arts and Crafts Club of New Orleans.

 In January 1929, he had a one-man exhibition of nine of his watercolors and oil paintings at the Whitney Studio Galleries on Eighth Street.
 There were four one-man shows, each with their own space within the building; the other artists were Henri Burkhard, Max Kuehne, and Joseph Pollet.
-Edward Alden Jewell, the New York Times art critic, visited the show and wrote positively of Free's painting: "There is magic in the lane that runs between dense rows of trees and in the Rising Storm.
+Edward Alden Jewell, art critic of The New York Times, visited the show and wrote positively of Free's painting: "There is magic in the lane that runs between dense rows of trees and in the Rising Storm.
 It is the delicate spell about to be cast, the sense of something hovering."
 Jewell also mentioned paintings called The Hunt and Legend.
 Rising Storm was reproduced in the "Exhibitions Coming and Going" column of the January 1929 issue of The Arts magazine.

 In 1929, Free was included in a Whitney Studios show called the Circus in Paint.
 (Much of Free's work that remains in the Whitney collection takes the circus as subject matter; these pictures may date from this show.)
-Free’s The Parade was reproduced in a Vogue magazine article by Helen Appleton Read about this show.
+Free's The Parade was reproduced in a Vogue magazine article by Helen Appleton Read about this show.
 She wrote: